kaworublades/shoyokunn/README.md

 ★ ‧˚⊹ " internet's hometown hero . 💢"

-Aha ,, I’ll try to do an intro pls read b4 interacting ! - formalities are always a bit embarrassing for me .
+Aha, I’ll try to do an intro pls read b4 interacting ! - formalities are always a bit embarrassing for me.

 ┈┈┈ ୨୧ ┈┈┈

 Hey hey ,, I’m Azael or Sebastian, anything u wanna call me really idc or mind (I have too many namez) .

-; ꒰ ⭐️ : . 🍷
+; ꒰ ⭐️ : I have a boyfriend and I love him a lot, so be careful with how you address me or I'll end up blocking you. 🍷

 (๑> ₃ <)